bjornmeansbear/sustainable-packaging/README.md

 This is a general introduction to package design, and a little sustainability (and how to apply them to your designing).
 I'll be speaking pretty generally.
 We will do an overview of some good packaging related things to think about; and then end on some more sustainability focused ideas -- but still with packaging design as sort of our main focus.

 So first, Packaging Basics.

-Packaging is about more than just the boxes things come in

-and Packaging is about more than putting pretty labels on things.
+Packaging is about more than just the boxes things come in and more than putting pretty labels on things.

-Yes, You have to think about the Aesthetics and Style, sure.
+You have to think about the Aesthetics and Style, sure.
 But you also have to think about the materials involved; how this thing is sold; who is it for; why is it necessary; what is it really? and then you have to think about logistics: how does it get shipped or transported or distributed/delivered?
 Is it sold in a store? online?
 How do people use and open this; etc. Woah.

-## This makes packaging design a complex, multi-faceted enterprise.
+This makes packaging design a complex, multi-faceted enterprise.
+I mean, yeah, it's a lot!

-It's a lot!
-It helps to try and take a "systems" approach to this.
-Here is what I mean by systems thinking:

-The short of it is that you must Try to see all the potential bits and pieces of a project at the outset and then design accordingly.
+To get a better mental grasp of this, it helps to try and take a "systems" approach to this.
+Here is what I mean by systems thinking: you must try to see (and find)  all the potential bits and pieces of a project at the outset and then design accordingly.
 That's more or less it -- understanding that everything is connected.

+You want to create a really far out boundary to look for connections and consequnces and synergies, etc. within.

 "If you want to bake an apple pie from scratch you must first invent the universe..." -- carl sagan.

 This systems stuff is important!
-Sustainability -- really understanding sustainability -- involves grasping that...
+Both packaging and Sustainability -- really understanding sustainability -- involves grasping that too...
+Everything is connected!
+Everything is a system!

-## venn diagram

-If you're trying to grasp this; heres a diagram: what package designing "is" is the overlap of all these different things -- you take them into account; Packaging design; or at least good (and sustainable) packaging design is where they all meet...
+To help to grasp this; heres a diagram: what package designing "is" is the overlap of all these different things -- you take them into account; Packaging design; or at least good (and sustainable) packaging design is where they all meet...

-Packaging does not require you to be experts in every point of minutia.
-It simply demands that you know which questions to ask, who to seek for answers, and what to do with the answers when you get them. (in fact; design in general; while complicated; doesn't ask that you are an expert in everything, but just that you know the experts to ask!)
+Packaging does not require you to be experts in every point of minutia for all of these subjects and areas and fields.
+It does demand that you know which questions to ask, who to seek for answers, and what to do with the answers when you get them. (in fact; design in general; while complicated; doesn't ask that you are an expert in everything, but just that you know the experts to ask! printers, web developers, politicians, nuclear scientists, authors, whatever).

 ## 1 - what are we talking about when we talk about packaging design?